 The Hammonator also features a negative feedback control.
 With the feedback control turned all the way to the left (max negative feedback), the amp compresses the signal and the waveform peaks are reduced.
 With the feedback control turned all the way to the right, the sound is louder and less compressed and approaches that of the popular Fender Tweed Deluxe (5E3) amps.
 The feedback control could also be called "Clarity", "Gain" or "Presence".

 The newer and more common AO-29 (M3 organ) chassis would also make a good chassis for a guitar amp conversion.
 The three 9 pin tube sockets could be used for 12AX7 or 12AU7 dual triode tubes and the five 7 pin tube sockets could be filled with common 6AV6 tubes (similar to a single 12AX7 triode) or 6C4 tubes (similar to a single 12AU7 triode).
 A similar circuit layout could be used on the AO-29 chassis but the cathode bias resistor values on the 7 and 9 pin preamp triodes would need to be changed from the values used on the 6SN7 tubes.
-The AO-29 power transformer and output transformer are very similar to those used in the AO-14.
+The AO-29 power and output transformers are very similar to those used in the AO-14.

 This is a fairly advanced-level project.
 It takes a lot of technician skills to deconstruct and reconstruct the ampifier circuitry.
 Also, there are plenty of lethal high voltages inside of this amp including 120 VAC and 420 VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
 The power should always be removed when working on the amp, the circuitry is designed to discharge the capacitors when power is removed, but it's always a good idea to short out the electrolytic capacitors before working on the amp.